 Show him the mercy and love of Jesus.
-Ask him what fault he has to find with Jesus and then show him how Jesus has much to complain of in his attitude toward Him (Psalm 103:10).
+Ask him what fault he has to find with Jesus and then show him how Jesus has much to complain of in this person's attitude toward Himself.
+(See Psalm 103:10.)